Trending Oversight Topics

 As AI technologies continue to evolve and integrate into business processes, the role of the board in crisis preparedness becomes increasingly complex and crucial.
 By actively engaging with these critical questions and overseeing the strategic responses, boards can ensure that their organizations not only survive an AI crisis but emerge stronger and more resilient.
 Moreover, internal audit's role is indispensable in providing the insights and assurances needed to support effective governance in the face of AI-driven challenges.

-Mike Levy is CEO of Cherry Hill Advisory, a global risk advisory firm focused on corporate governance and internal audit services with a specialization in risk management concerning emerging technologies such as AI.
+Mike Levy is CEO of Cherry Hill Advisory, a global risk advisory firm focused on corporate governance and internal audit services with a specialization in risk management concerning emerging technologies such as artificial intelligence.